cjacker/opensource-toolchain-rp2040/README.md

 There is also a lot of DOCKs for pico with CMSIS DAP integrated, it's more convenient, you can also use such a DOCK.

 Here I use standalone [tigard](https://github.com/tigard-tools/tigard) FT2232 board as SWD adapter.

+If you use a DAPLink, please change `tigard-swd.cfg` to `cmsis-dap.cfg` for all below commands. and also need to change the config file path according to your OpenOCD installation.

 to flashing the 'blink.hex' from blink example: